 - After purchase, the home owner’s income is never reviewed again by Trust Montana.

-- Most Trust Montana home owners pay $30/month to Trust Montana as a ground lease payment.
+- Depending on the property, Trust Montana home owners pay either $30 or $40 per month to Trust Montana as a ground lease payment instead of paying to purchase the land.